Frequently Asked Questions

 Daily activities in Italy:

 The final week of the program is filled with outings to major basilicas, sites, and landmarks around Rome.
-During this time, students will also prepare for and deliver their final project.
+During this time, students will also prepare for their final exam and/or deliver their final project.

 Does CWF offer scholarships or financial aid?